Treasures of Japan with South Korea

 Sado IslandApril 26

-Well off the beaten path of most travelers, Sado Island possesses both the pastoral charm of verdant rice paddies and bamboo groves, and the dramatic beauty of surf-pounded seacoasts.
-Learn how to make soba noodles by hand, then explore the Sado Kinzan Gold Mine in Aikawa which operated for over 300 years.
-In Toki Forest Park, view the endangered Japanese crested ibis and learn about conservation efforts.
+Well off the beaten path of most travelers, Sado Island possesses both the pastoral charm of verdant rice paddies and bamboo groves and the dramatic beauty of surf-pounded seacoasts.
+Learn how to make soba noodles by hand, and experience Taiko Japanese drumming.
+Or, pair a visit to the Daizen Shrine with the Toki Conversation Center to view the endangered Japanese crested ibis and learn about local conservation efforts.

 Niigata / Disembark / TokyoApril 27